How to Become a Manager Employees Want to Follow

 Treat employees fairly.
 It's easy to play favorites.
 Oh, no new manager starts out saying, “I'm going to pick my favorite employee and shower her with praise and good projects.”
 No, instead, it just happens.

 Why?
 Because you're human and you prefer some people more than others.
 It's easy to let personality get in the way of productivity.
+Don't do that.

 Take a step back and look and see if you're making assignments based on actual skill sets or on who you like the most.
 Good managers are fair and reward good performance, not brown-nosing.

 Give raises based on performance.
 Be fair when you approve vacation requests.
 If you allow Bob to work at home, but not Stephanie, make sure at your reasoning is well documented and will stand up in a court of law.
+Strive for fairness.

 Work hard.
 Nothing will make your employees more resentful than a lazy manager.
 Of course, you do work that they don't necessarily see.
 (Just what goes on in all those meetings?)
 But, you should make every effort to work hard and to help out when needed.